Entropy-based models to randomize real-world hypergraphs: Methods

-The RHM (also considered in~\cite{Barthelemy2022}, although a derivation from first principles is missing, there) is formally equivalent to the Bipartite Random Graph Model (BiRGM)~\cite{Saracco2015}.
+The RHM (also considered in~\cite{Barthelemy2022}, although without providing any derivation from first principles, and in~\cite{wegner2021atomic}, although without providing any recipe for the estimation of its parameter) is formally equivalent to the Bipartite Random Graph Model (BiRGM)~\cite{Saracco2015}.
 Such an identification is guaranteed by our focus on non-simple hypergraphs.

-\subsubsection{1.
-Estimation of the number of empty hyperedges}
+\paragraph{Estimation of the number of empty hyperedges}

-As non-simple hypergraphs admit the presence of empty as well as parallel hyperedges, let us evaluate how frequently they appear in the ensembles induced by our benchmarks.
+Non-simple hypergraphs admit the presence of empty as well as parallel hyperedges.
+As this type of structures is associated with configurations that may be regarded as problematic (since not observed in empirical data), we evaluate how frequently they appear in the ensembles induced by our benchmarks.
+Let us denote the number of empty hyperedges, i.e. the number of hyperedges whose hyperdegree equals zero, with $N_\emptyset$: since the hyperdegrees are i.i.d.
+Binomial random variables, $N_\emptyset\sim\text{Bin}(L,p_\emptyset)$ where

-To this aim, let us start by considering the probability for the generic hyperedge $\alpha$ to be empty or, in other terms, that its hyperdegree $h_\alpha$ is zero.
-Upon remembering that $h_\alpha\sim\text{Bin}(N,p)$, one finds
+is the probability for the generic hyperedge to be empty or, equivalently, for its hyperdegree to equal zero; the expected number of empty hyperedges reads

-Such a quantity leads us to find the probability of observing at least one, empty hyperedge (or, in other terms, the complementary of the probability that no hyperedge is empty), i.e.

-and the expected number of empty hyperedges: upon remembering that they are i.i.d.
-Binomial random variables, one finds

-Let us, now, inspect the behaviour of the aforementioned quantities on the ensemble induced by the RHM, as the density of 1s in the incidence matrix, i.e. $p=T/NL$, varies.
+Let us, now, inspect the behaviour of $p_\emptyset$ on the ensemble induced by the RHM as the density of $1$s in the incidence matrix, i.e. $p=T/NL$, varies.
 The two regimes of interest are the \emph{dense} one, defined by $T\rightarrow NL$, and the \emph{sparse} one, defined by $T\rightarrow0$.
 In the dense case, one finds